senresearch/LiteQTL-G3-supplement/README.md

 This repository is organized as follow:
 - code: This folder contains all necessary scripts to regenerate results from the paper, which includes a) downloading dataset used in the paper and put it in `data` folder, b) get dependency R and Julia packages, c) clean and prepare data for genome scan, d) run genome scan.

 - data: This folder contains all data used in the paper.
 Sub folder includes `raw` and `processed`. downloaded data will be placed in `raw`, and cleaned data will be placed in `processed`.
+Generated genome scan results will be placed in `results`.

 - figures: generated figures will be placed here.